President Bush's choice for regulations gatekeeper, John Graham, faced tough scrutiny on Capitol Hill Thursday in his Senate confirmation hearings.

-"His appointment would give regulated industries a wide-open back door to the White House," Claybrook wrote in testimony the Committee will consider.
+"His appointment would give regulated industries a wide-open back door to the White House," Claybrook wrote.

 Graham's supporters believe he is a federal regulations expert with two decades of experience.
 And, they say, cost-benefit analysis should be a part of the federal regulatory process.

 "There are competing world views on how to analyze risk," said the Harvard Center's David Ropeik, director of risk communication and Graham's right-hand man there.
 "Ours promotes the use of fact-based, science-based analysis to help save more lives and protect the environment."